-J.8 Will my Traditional IRA be charged any fees?
+J9.
+Will my Traditional IRA be charged any fees?

-Yes, all of the fees that may apply to your account are outlined in your new account documents.
-The Schedule of Fees may be changed from time to time, upon 30 days written notice to you.
-Please see the Schedule of Fees for more details.
+Yes, all of the fees that may apply to your account are outlined in the fee schedule/notice you will receive when your account is opened.
+The fee schedule/notice may be changed from time to time, upon 30 days written notice to you.
+In addition, all of the fees that apply to brokerage accounts will also apply to your account including fees associated with the automatic cash investment service.
 Please review your relevant account opening documents for descriptions of these fees.
-If you do not pay the Custodian's fees by the due date, the Custodian may deduct these fees from your Traditional IRA.
+If you do not pay fees by the due date, we may deduct these fees from your Traditional IRA.